Get the #1 Bestseller on Medicare - FREE!

-Make a Wish for Adults?!
-21 Charities that Make Dreams Come True
+Make a Wish for Adults: 21 Charities That Grant Dreams to Grown-Ups

-Is there a Make a Wish for adults?
+Is there a Make a Wish for adults with disabilities?
 The answer might surprise you!
-Although the Make a Wish Foundation specializes in helping children, there are other organizations and charities that help adults as well!
+Although the official Make a Wish Foundation specializes in helping children, there are a ton of other orgnaizations just like it that can help adults with disabilities, seniors and veterans!

 In this article, we’ll introduce you to around 20 wish-granting organizations that serve adults.
 We’ll talk about who is eligible for these services and how you can apply.